 DHB Inc/Black Elk Outfitters Ltd. (Colo.Lic.#1313) offers self-guided trespass fee hunts on private, Colorado Ranches.
-We also offer fully outfiffed and guided Texas Hog Hunts on ranches near Amarillo, Texas.
+We also offer fully outfiffed d Texas Hog Hunts on ranches near Amarillo, Texas.

 PLEASE NOTE THAT OUR EMAIL ADDRESS IS NOW firstname.lastname@example.org However the old one will still work.

 This site was last updated on 1-15-17 at 1147 hrs.

 2017 marks our 32nd year of serving hunters from all over the world.
 We hope we can be of service to you.
 With Colorado having the largest elk herd in the United States it's not hard to understand why many of our hunters return year after year.
 It also explains why we book up so early in the year.

 The Big Game brochure has been mailed out by the State, if you don't have yours yet call 303-297-1192 to get one.

 I'll be out of the office Jan.
 5 thru 12 but you can reach me on my cell phone 970-215-9595.
 I'll be in OK and KS hunting birds.
 Leave a message and I'll get back to you.